anttti/frontend-academy/exercises/exercises.md

 # Frontend Academy exercises

+## Static HTML & CSS

+1. Do a custom styled button.
+Remember you can do `:hover`, `:focus`, `:active` and `:disabled` selectors to react to different states!
+   1. [MDN's button article](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button) is probably worth your while
+   2. Extra credit: Read the accessibility section at the end of the page

+## React

 1. Style the `Button` component to your liking
    1. Take into account disabled & focus styles!
    2. Create stories for the different styles